mortonjack/chess-OOP/README.md

 # chess-OOP
-Group project for our OOP course, creating a chess-styled game which will evolve weirdly.
+Group project for our OOP course, creating our own chess engine.
+Requires SFML.